 How to Remove WordPress Template Files

-Although the WordPress Twenty Ten theme doesn’t provide a good example of this, there are reasons you would want to remove a parent theme's template file.
-Use your imagination a bit here to understand the process of removing a file from the parent theme with an example.
+You may be wondering why you’d want to remove a parent’s template file.
+Unfortunately, the WordPress Twenty Thirteen theme doesn’t provide a good example of why you’d want to do this.
+Therefore, for future reference, you must use your imagination a bit here to understand the mechanics of removing a file from the parent theme.

 Imagine that you’re creating a child theme built off an Example Parent parent theme.
-Example Parent is well designed, and a great child theme was quickly built off it.
-The child theme looks and works exactly the way you want it to, but you have a problem.
+Example Parent is well designed, and the child theme looks and works exactly the way you want it to, but you have a problem.

 The Example Parent theme has a home.php template file that provides a highly customized page template for use as the home page of your site.
 This works very well, but it isn’t what you want for the site if you want a standard blog home page.
 If the home.php file didn’t exist in Example Parent, everything would work perfectly.